alexthescott/ePaper-Spotify-Clock/README.md

 # RaspberryPi E-Paper Spotify Clock
+## TLDR: This project is a desktop clock to help me read/see what I'm listening to on Spotify

 <p align="center">
 	<img src="spotify_epaper_preview.png" width="400">